mauricedubosson/thought-mechanism-alife-pilot/README.md

 **These are computational toy models, not empirical scientific proofs.**

 All simulations are highly simplified (short genome, minimal physics, abstract chemistry).
 They do **not** constitute experimental evidence for the origin of life, the emergence of thought, or biological evolution.

 They are exploratory tools intended to:
 - Illustrate the logical consequences of the proposed mechanism
 - Test whether the internal "good/bad" judgment + autopoiesis can sustain open-ended dynamics
 - Highlight strengths and limitations of the theory

-We strongly encourage researchers in biology, complex systems, artificial life, philosophy of biology, and cognitive science to **criticise, improve, extend, or compare** this work with existing models (autopoiesis, artificial chemistry, Tierra, Avida, evolutionary game theory, etc.).
+We strongly encourage researchers in biology, complex systems, artificial life, philosophy of biology, and cognitive science to **criticise, improve, extend, or compare** this work with existing models.

 ## Summary of the Pilot (V1 → V20)